Farmers (ATG) Chapter Nine - Grain

 Constructive Receipt of Income versus Installment Sale Reporting Of Income

-Income, although not actually in the farmer's possession, is constructively received in the taxable year during which:
+This means that income, although not actually in the farmer's possession, is constructively received in the taxable year during which:

 - It is credited to the farmer's account;